bagelquant/bagel-factor/docs/v_2_0_0_proposal.md

 ## Interface Design

-User interactions with the package will be through at least two main classes:
+User interactions with the package will be through a high-level interface class, `Evaluator`, which orchestrates data handling, metric computation, and visualization.
+Key methods include:

 - **Evaluator**: handles the adding data, computing metrics, and running backtests.
-- **Visualizer**: manages plotting and exporting results.

 ### Implementation Plan